jhwozniak/jhwozniak/README.md

 # Welcome to me personal code repository
 ## About me
 I'm an experienced banker, who for the past 18 years have been managing complex investment finance projects for large corporate clients.
 In October 2022 I decided to take a career break in order to study IT and switch into software development.
-I have a strong interest in backend development, systems design and databases.
+I have a strong interest in backend architecture, systems design and databases.
 What really drives me is learning how modern software is organized and how it really works under the hood of the user's interface.

 ## Skills